 Eat, Sleep, Stay Healthy, Repeat.

 You are the engine driving your business.
 You wouldn’t neglect the health of your business so why would you neglect yourself?
 Business owners too often opt to live on coffee and a poor diet, being too distracted on delivering the day-to-day.
 Recognizing that your body and your mind need quality nutrition and decent rest to not only function but put on a top performance will drive your stress down and health up.

 Establish good boundaries.

 Any business owner will agree that you have to give 100% effort and commitment; that they worked 24/7, especially in the first year.
-Be wary of giving any venture your absolute all – burn out is a bona fide risk – one of the greatest risks facing every business owner.
-So establish good boundaries and carve out a regular routine that is reserved for your own personal relaxation time and guard it, not with your life but for your life.
-You need time for you.
+Be wary of giving any venture your absolute all – burnout is a bona fide risk – one of the greatest risks facing every business owner.
+To establish good boundaries and carve out a regular routine that is reserved for your own personal relaxation time and guard it, not with your life but for your life.
+You need time for yourself.